-Prerequisite: CMPS/INTE 1115 or permission of the instructor A continuation of the study of database management systems development introduced in CMPS 1115.
-Topics may include relational database design, data management, tables, queries, forms, reports, macros, and user interface design.
+half unit Prerequisite: CMPS/INTE 1115 or permission of the instructor relational database design, data management, tables, queries, forms, reports, macros, and user interface design.
 Note: Students who have received credit for INMT 2226 may not take this course for credit.
 (Also listed as INTE 2275)